-If you’re investing on a small scale, such as in a portfolio fund on Fundrise, make sure you have a minimum emergency savings fund of at least $2000 in the bank.
+Our real estate investing tip for small scale investments such as, in a portfolio fund on Fundrise is: make sure you have a minimum emergency savings fund of at least $2000 in the bank.
 As you’re investing, continue funding your emergency fund until it grows to cover 6 months of living expenses.

-If you’re purchasing a real estate property, make sure you have a fully-funded personal emergency savings account equaling 6 months of living expenses before you buy.
+Our real estate investing tips for purchasing property is: Make sure you have a fully-funded personal emergency savings account equaling 6 months of living expenses before you buy.

 You can learn more about money management and emergency funds right here on Minority Mindset.

 Start with our Personal Finance Checklist – A Guide to Financial Health, which explains how to allocate your earnings for wealth-building.
 It contains links to more money management articles on the site, and will give you a solid understanding of money management basics.

 You’ll manage several financial projects as a real estate investor.
 Learning how to manage money will help you profit as a real estate investor and build long-term wealth for your future.

 4. Get to Know Real Estate Tax Laws